首页这段先放个屏幕拷贝吧,感受下。

 Case 2:19-cr-00010-RSM Documenti Filed 01/16/19 Page 5 of 28

-carriers and facilitating the resolution of issues reported during testing with HUAWEI
+carriers and facilitating the resolution of issues reported during testing with HUAWEICHINA.

 9. In June 2010, Futurewei Technologies, Inc. d/b/a Huawei Technologies